mrudorfer/burg-toolkit/readme.md

 - have a script to export (segmented, partial) point clouds

 ### longer-term todos:
+- strategy plan:
+	- how to structure the modules when some functionalities are directly related to certain datasets or pipelines?
+	- ideally, we have io for each of the datasets and can store them in some unifying format so that all processing can be done in the same way, but I assume this will be quite hard
 - move all point clouds to o3d
     - in object_library we could already keep the o3d point clouds, which should save some processing
     - we could also save the point clouds to files, which saves some waiting time during each run